-6.5 The cost of any necessary repairs identified during inspections cannot be estimated but the analysis of the outcomes / outputs of proposed Area 4 trial will provide sufficient detail to provide a network wide cost but these costs will have to be met from the existing highways budgets.
+- 9.1 The cost of implementing the total change in service, typically the cost of additional cyclic inspections (likely to be a mixture of monthly, 3 monthly and annual inspections) will probably be less than 0.5 FTE in total and these costs will be met / subsumed from within the existing H&T staffing budget. - 9.2 The cost of any necessary repairs identified during inspections cannot be estimated but the analysis of the outcomes / outputs of proposed Area 4 trial will provide sufficient detail to provide a network wide cost but these costs will be met from the existing H&T revenue budget.

-7.0 EQUALITIES IMPLICATIONS
+10.0 EQUALITIES IMPLICATIONS